seansie0830/zerojudge-ACcodes/README.md

 # zerojudge-ACcodes
 ## DESCRIPTIONS
-here are the tested solution to zerojudge problem http://zerojudge.tw
+here are the tested solutions to zerojudge problem http://zerojudge.tw